lubnayaqoob/N-API-C/README.md

 =======
 ## possible commands to run on integrated terminal

-Note: vscode integrated terminal will run all these commands, otherwise you will get en error on casual terminal
+Note: ---------vscode integrated terminal will run all these commands------, otherwise you will get en error on casual terminal

 * npm install to isntall necessary packages
 * node-gyp configure